Grace Ingram never gave up on her dream of earning her bachelor’s degree. now she’s inspiring others.

 As she earned her AA degree, Ingram started on a career path with a focus on helping others.
 Eventually, she became a case manager in a chemical dependency recovery center.
 But in time, the requirements of her job changed and she needed to have a bachelor’s degree — something she always wanted to accomplish anyway, she said.

-When Ingram went online to research her options, she discovered the newly launched Bachelor of Arts in Early Childhood & Family Studies, a UW degree completion program developed and administered in partnership with Continuum College.
+When Ingram went online to research her options, she discovered the newly launched Bachelor of Arts in Early Childhood & Family Studies (now known as the Bachelor of Arts in Early Care & Education), a UW degree completion program developed and administered in partnership with Continuum College.

 “Oh my gosh, it was just like a miracle,” Ingram said.
 “But then, did I think I’d ever be accepted into that program?
 No way.
 The UW?
 With my rocky road to education?”